 As of December 31, 2021, we had outstanding stock options to purchase 2,827,829 shares of our common stock at a weighted-average exercise price of \$4.92 per share and outstanding warrants to purchase 4,147 shares of common stock at a weighted-average exercise price of \$33.60 per share.
 In addition, there are 8,240 preferred shares outstanding that can be converted into 9,336,637 shares of common stock, as well as preferred investment options that can be exercised for up to 11,363,637 shares of common stock at an exercise price of \$0.88 per share.
-These outstanding convertible instruments could adversely affect our ability to obtain future financing or engage in certain mergers or other transactions, since the holders of these outstanding convertible instruments.
+These outstanding convertible instruments could adversely affect our ability to obtain future financing or engage in certain mergers or other transactions, since the holders of these outstanding securities can be expected to exercise or convert them (as applicable) at a time when we may be able to obtain additional capital through a new offering of securities on terms more favorable to us than the terms of these outstanding convertible instruments.
 For the life of the these outstanding convertible instruments, the holders have the opportunity to profit from a rise in the market price of our common stock without assuming the risk of ownership.
 The issuance of shares upon the exercise or conversion (as applicable) of these outstanding convertible instruments will also dilute the ownership interests of our existing stockholders.
 Many of our outstanding warrants contain anti-dilution provisions pertaining to dividends with respect to our common stock.
 In the event that these anti-dilution provisions are triggered by us in the future, we would likewise be required to reduce the exercise price or conversion price (as applicable), and increase the number of shares underlying those convertible instruments, which would have a dilutive effect on our stockholders.